m1k1o/neko/README.md

 </div>

 # **n**.eko
-This is a proof of concept project I threw together over the last few days, it's not perfect, but it looks nice.
-This uses web rtc to stream a desktop inside of a docker container, I made this because [rabb.it](https://en.wikipedia.org/wiki/Rabb.it) went under and my internet can't handle streaming and discord keeps crashing.
+ This app uses Web RTC to stream a desktop inside of a docker container, I made this because [rabb.it](https://en.wikipedia.org/wiki/Rabb.it) went under and my internet can't handle streaming and discord keeps crashing.
 I just want to watch anime with my friends ლ(ಠ益ಠლ) so I started digging throughout the net and found a few *kinda* clones, but non of them had the virtual browser, then I found [Turtus](https://github.com/Khauri/Turtus) and I was able to figure out the rest.
 This is by no means a fully featured clone of rabbit, it hs only *one* room.
 Its stateless, so no saved user names or passwords.

 ### Why n.eko?
-I like cats (Neko is the Japanese word for cat), I'm a weeb/nerd, I own the domain [n.eko.moe](https://n.eko.moe/) and I love the logo /shrug
+I like cats (Neko is the Japanese word for cat), I'm a weeb/nerd

+### Why the cat butt?
+Because cats are *assholes*, but you love them anyways...

 ### Super easy mode setup
 1. Deploy a Server/VPS

-    *Recomended Specs:* (Note: these may not be correct, I did a small round testing, 4c/4gb worked fine with small hickups here and there)
+    *Recommended Specs:* (Note: these may not be correct, I did a small round testing, 4c/4gb worked fine with small hickups here and there)

     | Resolution | Cores | Ram   | Recommendation   |
     |------------|-------|-------|------------------|